Asymptotics of pure dimer coverings on rail-yard graphs: Backgrounds

 \begin{proof}Let $M_0$ be the pure dimer covering on $RYG(l,r,\underline{a},\underline{b})$ such that \begin{itemize} \item all the present edges in the upper half plane are horizontal with odd vertex on the left; and \item all the present edges in the lower half plane are horizontal with even vertex on the left. \end{itemize} It is straightforward to check that in the particle-whole representation for any column in $M_0$, the upper half plane only has holes, while the lower half plane only has particles.
 By (\ref{dcg}) we obtain

 By Section 2.3 of \cite{bbccr} (see also \cite{jp02}), any pure dimer covering $M$ of $RYG(l,r,\underline{a},\underline{b})$ can be obtained from $M_0$ by finitely many flips.
 The particle-hole configuration is associated to each odd vertex.
-The particle-hole configuration for each type of flips in Figures \ref{fig:flip1}-\ref{fig:flipG} are shown as in Figure \ref{fig:ph}, where particles are represented by black dots, while holes are represented by circles.

-Each local particle-hole configuration in Figure \ref{fig:ph} consists of two adjacent rows.
-The following cases might occur \begin{itemize} \item both rows are in the upper half plane; or \item both rows are in the lower half plane; or \item the top row is in the upper half plane and the bottom row is in the lower half plane. \end{itemize} It is straightforward to check that for each one of the 3 cases above, and each type particle-hole configuration change corresponding to a specific type of flip in Figure \ref{fig:ph}, the charge $c^{M,m}$ for all $m\in[l..r+1]$ remains unchanged.
-Then for any pure dimer covering $M$,
+The particle-hole configuration for each type of a flip is shown in Figure \ref{fig:flip1234}, where particles are represented by hatched circles, while holes are represented by non-hatched circles.
+Each local particle-hole configuration is lying in two adjacent rows.
+The following cases might occur \begin{itemize} \item both rows are in the upper half plane; or \item both rows are in the lower half plane; or \item the top row is in the upper half plane and the bottom row is in the lower half plane. \end{itemize} It is straightforward to check that for each one of the 3 cases above, and each type particle-hole configuration the charge $c^{M,m}$ for all $m\in[l..r+1]$ remains unchanged.
+Then for any pure dimer covering $M$, $c^{(M,m)}=c^{(M_0,m)}=0.$ Then the lemma follows. \end{proof}